PhilsModules/phils-console-doctor/README.md

 *   **Clean UI:** A beautiful, native "Parchment" interface that fits perfectly into Foundry VTT.
 *   **Fully Localized:** Interface and AI prompts available in **English** and **German**.

+## 🛡️ Smart Conflict Detector (New in v1.2)
+*   **Explicit Incompatibility:** Detects when modules declare themselves incompatible in the console (e.g., "Module X uses a library incompatible with Module Y").
+*   **Silent Failures:** Identifies actions that were silently blocked by a module (returning `false` in a `pre` hook) without throwing an error.
+*   **Hook Inspector:** Visualizes which modules are fighting over the same game logic (e.g., Movement, Lighting, UI) and warns you about potential conflicts.

 ## ⚡ Performance & Safety

 *   **Client-Side Only:** The module runs 100% locally in your browser.
 It does not affect the server or other players.